All About Us: Living and Growing: Units

-As of July 7, 2012, the DVDs were removed from the Channel 4 product catalogue as a result of the Government’s announcement that the PSHE curriculum is under review.
-The Alternative version, featuring the first three units, was released in 2013 as the review had not taken place.
+As of July 7, 2012, the DVDs were removed from the Channel 4 product catalogue as a result of the government's announcement that the PSHE curriculum is under review.
+The alternative version, featuring the first three units, was released in 2013 as the review had not taken place.

-In the Alternative version, Girl Talk and Boy Talk were moved to Unit 2 which now focuses mainly on puberty.
+In the alternative version, Girl Talk and Boy Talk were moved to Unit 2 which now focuses mainly on puberty.
 How babies are made and How babies are born took their place in Unit 3 and the Let's talk about sex episode was dropped.

 Controversy

-The program has come under scrutiny by parents because of its graphic cartoon depictions of sexual intercourse and foreplay in Unit 2.
+The programme has come under scrutiny by parents because of its graphic cartoon depictions of sexual intercourse and foreplay in Unit 2.
 Although the Alternative version removed some of the more explicit content, concerns have still been expressed, and it has been noted that the worksheets remain unchanged, and the original DVDs were not recalled.